 Maryland’s Catholic schools have served the state for two centuries, making them an integral part of its educational landscape.
 Today, Catholic schools educate nearly 50,000 students annually.
-By doing so, they save the state well over $700 million every year, contributing to the total taxpayer savings of over $1.4 billion dollars provided by all nonpublic schools statewide.

 Catholic schools are also very ethnically, racially and economically diverse.
 On average, the Catholic school students in Maryland’s diocese are approximately 39% minority and several schools have a majority student population that are eligible for the federal free and reduced-price meal programs, a common indicator of low-income populations.
-Moreover, over 25% of children educated in Catholic schools are non-Catholic, with that figure often around 50% or more in urban areas.
+Moreover, more than 25% of children educated in Catholic schools are non-Catholic, with that figure often around 50% or more in urban areas.